The Top 10 Most Timeless Interior Finishes

 Exterior with black gutters, drainspout, trim, windows and garage door.
 Kylie M Interiors Edesign

-5 Steps to Choosing Your Home’s BEST Exterior Paint Colours
+5 Steps to Choosing Your Home’s BEST Exterior Paint Colou\rs

 And one bonus piece of advice…

-Whether it’s kitchen cabinets, a stone fireplace, or a piece of furniture, you’ll get more longevity out of a neutral or natural product over a colour or pattern.
+Whether it’s kitchen cabinets, a stone fireplace, or furniture, a neutral or natural product will last longer than a color or pattern.
+But for all of my fellow color-lovers who are suddenly panicking, don’t worry—there are exceptions (always).

 Laundry room, farmhouse sink, green cabinets, White Dove walls, Benjamin Moore.
 Kylie M Interiors Edesign, diy decor and update ideas